shridharssg/NodeJs/Part2.md

   		On the other hand, when you use router.get(), the route is added to the router, which can then be mounted on
     		the Express application using the app.use() method.

+In general, it is recommended to use router.get() when building modular applications as it allows to separate the different routes into different files and also to use router.use() to apply middleware to a specific set of routes.